๐ŸŒŽIntro to Native American Studies

 Why This Matters

-You're being tested on your ability to recognize patterns: How did treaty-making evolve from early diplomatic recognition to tools of removal and assimilation?
+Focus on recognizing patterns: How did treaty-making evolve from early diplomatic recognition to tools of removal and assimilation?
 What do broken treaties reveal about federal Indian policy?
-Don't just memorize dates and land cessions—know what each treaty illustrates about federal-tribal relations, sovereignty, and resistance.
-Understanding these patterns will serve you well on essays asking you to trace policy shifts or analyze the legal status of tribes today.
+Don't just memorize dates and land cessions.
+Know what each treaty illustrates about federal-tribal relations, sovereignty, and resistance.
+These patterns will serve you well on essays asking you to trace policy shifts or analyze the legal status of tribes today.

 Early Republic Treaties: Establishing the Framework